Trade Republic Fees Explained

 Yes, for standard stock and ETF trades.
 Trade Republic supports market, limit, and stop orders for regular whole-share securities.
 However, there are restrictions by asset type: crypto trades are market-only with no limit or stop order available, and fractional trades are executed via LS Exchange where Trade Republic acts as counterparty — making them market-style without price control.
 For whole-share ETF and stock orders, limit orders are a useful tool, especially for large orders or less liquid instruments during off-hours.

-Does Trade Republic use payment for order flow (PFOF)?
+Does Trade Republic still use payment for order flow (PFOF)?

 Does Trade Republic pay interest on uninvested cash?